ltnsali/QuickReservation-new/DEVELOPMENT.md

-# Quick Reservation - Development Guide
+# QReserv Development Guide

 ## Project Overview

-Quick Reservation is a modern mobile application built with React Native and Expo, designed to provide a seamless reservation management experience.
+QReserv is a modern mobile application built with React Native and Expo, designed to provide a seamless reservation management experience.
 The application allows users to create, manage, and track their reservations with an intuitive and user-friendly interface.

 ## Tech Stack